raspberrypilearning/octapi-public-key-cryptography/en/step_9.md

 - Change to the directory where you saved the code using the `cd` command.

 - Type the following command to run the code.
-You will notice that the arguments passed to the OctaPi (`2396059349` and `1000`) are the same ones that were used in the previous step — they are the semiprime that we wish to find the factors of, and the chunk size.
+You will notice that the arguments passed to the OctaPi (`2396059349` and `1000`) are the same ones that were used in the previous step — they are the semiprime that you are looking to find the factors of, and the chunk size.

     ```bash
     python3 factor_efficient.py 2396059349 1000